braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 - Another in-app message is currently visible.
 - The `inAppMessage(_:displayChoiceForMessage:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:displaychoiceformessage:)-9w1nb) returned `.reenqueue`.

-The triggered in-app message will be placed on top of the stack for later display.
+The triggered in-app message will be placed on top of the stack for later display when a user is eligible to receive an in-app message.

 ### Discarding in-app messages